criticalsession/RandSort/README.md

 Shocking, I know, but this actually does sort arrays.
 Here's how (brace yourself):

+1. Split the source array into chunks and start a Task to sort each chunk separately.
-1. Check all items in the array to see if they're sorted.
+2. Check all items in the array to see if they're sorted.
 If they are, return the sorted array.
-2. Loop through each item and check whether all items on the left of it are smaller and all items on the right are bigger.
+3. Loop through each item and check whether all items on the left of it are smaller and all items on the right are bigger.
 If they are, lock the position as the number is sorted.
-3. Loop through all items in the array and swap each one with another from a random position.
+4. Loop through all items in the array and swap each one with another from a random position.
 Only unlocked positions are available for swapping.
-4. Go back to 1.
+5. Go back to 1.

-This obviously only works if multiple Tasks are launched to handle the array. *Do not* run this with a single Task.
-Or do, I don't care, I'm not your dad.
+When all chunks are sorted, they are then merged back together and returned.

 ## But...
 Why?